Pebble dash versus rendering

 Other render options

 When thinking about new rendering, you have a few different options, so you’ll want to talk with a professional before you decide what is best for your property.
-Here are some common render solutions though:
+Here are some common and modern renders solutions, though:

 - Coloured render